This post may contain affiliate links. Read our disclosure policy here.

 Use oven mitts to transfer the soup into the drained thermos container.
 Seal and pack the thermos in a lunch bag with desired snacks and an ice pack.

 Looking for a good thermos container so you can pack ideas like this without the food going cold?
-You’ll find some great options in this post.
+You’ll find my top thermoses for school lunches here.

 Chicken Noodle Soup in a Thermos